zaidqureshi2/Resume/resume.txt

 - Write scripts in Node.js, AutoHotKey, and VBA (Excel) for various in-store tasks, such as verifying that a list of products exist on the website.

-## Technical Skills
+## Skills

-### Technologies

-- JavaScript, Ionic Framework, AngularJS, Node.js, jQuery
-- PostgreSQL, MongoDB
-- VBA, Excel, VB.NET
-- Python, Django
-- AutoHotKey
-- Java
-- C++

 ### Tools

-- GNU/Linux, Windows, and OS X.
+- Comfortable on GNU/Linux, Windows, and OS X.
 - Adept with terminal Git.
 - Experience using Atlassian Jira and GitHub Issues for issue tracking.
 - Favorite developer tools include Sublime Text, IBM Eclipse, and IDEA products